Daniel Candeias: Rangers

 On 11 June 2017, Candeias joined Scottish club Rangers on a two-year deal, for a reported transfer fee of £700,000.
 He made his debut 18 days later, playing 31 minutes in a 1–0 home win over FC Progrès Niederkorn in the UEFA Europa League.

 Candeias scored his first goal for his new team on 9 August 2017, in a 6–0 rout of Dunfermline Athletic in the Scottish League Cup.
-He netted in an Old Firm game on 11 March 2018 to give Rangers a 2–1 lead in a 3–2 loss to Celtic at Ibrox Park; three days later, he extended his contract until the summer of 2020.
+He netted in an Old Firm game on 11 March 2018 to give them a 2–1 lead in a 3–2 loss to Celtic at Ibrox Park.
+Three days later, he extended his contract until the summer of 2020.

-Candeias was voted Rangers' player of the year in his first season at the club.
+Candeias was voted Rangers' Player of the Year in his first season.

 Return to Turkey

 On 22 July 2019, Candeias signed a two-year contract at Gençlerbirliği S.K. of the Turkish Süper Lig.
 His three goals of his first season in Ankara were all scored on 19 October in a 6–0 win at Antalyaspor, in which he added two assists to his hat-trick.

 Having suffered relegation, Candeias returned to Alanyaspor on a deal of the same length in June 2021.
 Accompanying compatriots José Marafona, Wilson Eduardo and João Novais, he scored his first goal of his new spell away to Galatasaray S.K. on 19 September, coming off the bench to decide the game with three minutes remaining.

 Remaining in the same country, but now in its second tier, 35-year-old Candeias signed for Kocaelispor on 20 July 2023.
+He announced his retirement on 3 September 2026.